pburglin/terraform101/README.md

 Scroll down and review "Port Configuration: 80 (HTTP) forwarding to 8080 (HTTP)".

-4. In your browser, try the DNS name you received from terraform for "elb_dns_name".
+4. In your browser, enter the DNS name you received from Terraform for "elb_dns_name".
+You should receive the response "Hello world".

 Note: it might take couple minutes for the DNS to propagate.
 If it doesn't work in the first try, just give it a minute and try again.

+5. Test failover and self-healing:

+In the AWS console, go to EC2 / Instances and terminate one of the two webserver instances.

+Once one of the instances go down, try hitting the "elb_dns_name" DNS again - it should work since we still have one remaining EC2 instance.

+Now give it a minute, and then refresh the EC2 / Instances screen - you should get a new EC2 instance created automatically!

-5. Discard the resources:
+6. Discard the resources:
 ```
 terraform destroy
 ```